tsundoku/tsundoku.github.io/README.md

 my CV, in FAQ format:

 Q - *what can you do for me today?*
-A - code, systems, networks, information security, design, copywriting
+A - code, security, design, copywriting
 A - the usual Mr. Robot activities, but with less morphine and more Claritin

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
 A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
-A - there are rules for good design, good copy, and good code, and it's handy to know the similarities between them
+A - the rules for good design, good copy, and good code are similar, level up one and you will level up all

 Q - *so, what is good code?*
 A - code that doesn't make me think